udiboy1209/automatedness/content/pages/about.md

 Check out my [research](/research) page for more details.

 I am an avid reader of manga and thriller novels.
-I love sketching, gardening and brewing tea in my free time.
+I love sketching, gardening, brewing tea and coffee in my free time.
 I keep publishing hobby projects on github, you can find a (rarely updated) list on the [projects](/hobby) page.